bwplotka/demo-nav/README.md

 # demo-nav

-Lightweight shell library for smooth, interactive demos using terminal.

 The main goal of this small lib is to enable clear, reproducible, scripted and structured live demo presentations, without sacrificing the *flexibility*.

 Why flexibility matters?
 It is almost *always* the case that you need to adjust the presentation on the fly, e.g:
 * You did some sequence of commands too fast and you need to retry.
 * In the Q&A someone asks you to explain certain commands in sequence.
-* You are short on time and you want to skip few less important part of demo.
+* You are short on time and you want to skip few less important parts of demo.
 * Something unexpected happen.
 You want to pause the flow and continue after quick fix.

 You can find a video of the live demo I performed using this handy tool at FOSDEM 2019 [here](https://fosdem.org/2019/schedule/event/thanos_transforming_prometheus_to_a_global_scale_in_a_seven_simple_steps/)